Erikvl87/docker-languagetool/README.md

 ## Improving the spell checker

 > You can improve the spell checker without touching the dictionary.
 For single words (no spaces), you can add your words to one of these files:
-> * `spelling.txt`: words that the spell checker will ignore and use to generate corrections if someone types a similar word
+> * `spelling.txt`: words that the spell checker will ignore and used to generate corrections if someone types a similar word
-> * `ignore.txt`: words that the spell checker will ignore but not use to generate corrections
+> * `ignore.txt`: words that the spell checker will ignore but not used to generate corrections
 > * `prohibited.txt`: words that should be considered incorrect even though the spell checker would accept them

 *Source: [https://dev.languagetool.org/hunspell-support](https://dev.languagetool.org/hunspell-support)*